Dara Sakor: Illicit operations

 Cyber scam and human trafficking operations have been reported in Dara Sakor's Long Bay project.
 As of July 2022, at least 50 human trafficking victims had been rescued from Long Bay.
 Long Bay was previously connected to She Zhijiang, a convicted Chinese businessman.

-Military use
+Possible military use

 The United States Department of State has asserted that the Dara Sakor airport's 3400 m airstrip can host Chinese military aircraft.
 The deep-water port can also support Chinese warships.
 The Cambodian government has granted the Chinese government exclusive rights to operate within the nearby Ream Naval Base, Cambodia's largest, for 30 years.

 US sanctions

 In September 2020, the United States government blacklisted UDG for corruption, land seizures from locals, and from "credible reports" the development could be used to host Chinese military assets.